bascurtiz/orpheusdl-spotify/README.md

 A Spotify module for the OrpheusDL modular achival music program

-**This module requires a Spotify Premium account.**<br>
-Using this module with a non-Premium account will likely result in authentication failures or an inability to download content.

 ## Requirements

 1.  **Spotify Premium Account:** Essential for accessing audio streams in high quality.